Eaternity/eaternity-website/_posts/foodprint/0000-01-01-environmental-footprints.md

   	<div class="row  push-bottom">
 	    <div class="col-xs-12 col-sm-7 ">
 	      <p>Globally, we have enough fresh water resources, but water is not evenly distributed.
 Today 663 million people in the world live without clean water.
-While food production triggers 70% of all our fresh water use, mainly for irrigation.
-Particular in regions where water is scarce this becomes problematic for humans and the environment, as we consuming their water through the products we purchase.
-To help everyone needs to reduce world wide dependency on scarce water by 50%.
-Displaying on a per product and per country basis the amount of scarce water, Eaternity enables optimizations and complete transparency on the issue in a useful way.
+While food production (agriculture) triggers 70% of all our fresh water use, mainly for irrigation.
+Particular in regions where water is scarce this becomes problematic for humans and the environment, as we consume their water through the products we purchase.
+To help everyone, we need to reduce world wide dependency on scarce water by 50%.
+Displaying the amount of scare water on a per product and per country basis, Eaternity enables optimizations and complete transparency on the issue in a useful way.
 	 <a style="float:right;margin-right:20px;" href="#water">Learn more</a>
 	    		 </p>
     </div>